jbakosi/piac/doc/communication.md

 ## Multi-threading and communication via ZMQ

+### Daemon threads

-The daemon is threaded so it can use multiple CPU cores.
-At this time, there are two different threads
+The daemon is threaded and it can use multiple CPU cores if available.
+There are two different threads, spawned after all initialization is complete:

 1. P2P, used to communicate with peers.
 (Source code associated with this thread is labeled by `p2p`)